adarshpalaskar1/Movie-Recommender-System/README.md

 ## Demo

-You can choose to select the movies according to your preferred answer for all the questions, or simply put any movie you like or hate which will be indicated to the ML model by the rating you enter.
+You can choose to select the movies according to your preferred answer for all the questions, or simply put any movie you like or dislike which will be indicated to the ML model by the rating you enter.

 ![Movie-Recommendation-System](https://user-images.githubusercontent.com/83298237/190182554-3719a198-e1e5-455d-9139-a30e564d12fb.png)